CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeMember( documentURI:string,  member:Carbon.Pointer.Class,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response>
 ```

-Remove the specified resource Pointer member of the resource container specified.
+Remove the member relation to the Pointer provided from the resource container specified.

 *Parameters*

-- documentURI: URI of the resource container where to remove the member.
+- documentURI: URI of the resource container from where the member will be removed.
 - member: Pointer object that references the resource to remove as a member.
 - requestOptions